zisyang/linux/README-Assignment4.md

 * Built the linux kernel
 * Debugged and performed the required changes to fix the errors which occurred while compiling the code
 * Capture outputs from the test runs (ept vs no-ept)
-* Created Documentation
+* Retrieved data for the nested and shadow paging exits

 ## Rohan Patel(010745904):
 * Helped build the kernel and debugged errors while building the linux kernel
+* Analyse the changes between the two test runs
 * Error handling while performing the compilation
 * Tester code for running tests
-* Analyse the changes between the two test runs
-* Updated Documentation
+* Analysing the nested paging and shadow paging data

 ## Questions to be answered: